rahulbale/Car-Price-Prediction/README.md

 # Steps used for Deployment:

-a.
-Created the ML model and saved it using joblib.
+1. Created the ML model and saved it using joblib.
-b.
-Created app.py and the webpage page it will render to.
+2. Created app.py and the webpage page it will render to.
-d.
-Similarly Deployed all models and connected them to the home page inside heroku server.
+3. Similarly Deployed all models and connected them to the home page inside heroku server.